 An essay is a piece of academic writing that answers a question or explores one specific topic.
 Essays are the most common form of assessment in universities.
 You will be expected to build an argument based on evidence gathered from information sources.
 Essays tend to have three main parts: the introduction, main body and conclusion.

-We run interactive workshops to help you develop your essay writing skills.
+We have workshops available to help you develop your essay writing skills.
 Find out more on the Skills for Learning Workshops page.

 We have online academic skills modules within MyBeckett for all levels of university study.
 These modules will help your academic development and support your success at LBU.
 You can work through the modules at your own pace, revisiting them as required.
 Find out more from our FAQ What academic skills modules are available?